garrandall/popular-music-data/tracks/the-take-tory-lanez-chris-brown.md

 It ain't my first time, but baby girl, let's get it in yeah Bump and grind, already know
 I wanna take you down again, yeah
-Hit that rewind button, ohh
+Hit that rewind button, oh
 Let me take you down, really wanna take you down, you down, you down Take you down right now
 You know I know how, oh whooaa